HOW TO REVIEW YOUR DISABILITY INSURANCE POLICY

 Occupation Class

 Over time, things change.
-The claims experience a company has with the occupation may change.
+A company's claims experience with the occupation may change.
 Your occupation itself may also change.
-You may have bought the policy when you were in a sales position, but then you went back to school and became an attorney.
-The insurance company may also be having better claims experience now than they did when you applied.
+You may have bought the policy when you were in a sales role, but later went back to school and became an attorney.
+The insurance company may also have better claims experience now than when you applied.
 If you never reviewed your coverage, you’d never know, and you could be overpaying for the policy.

 While a policy that is “non-cancellable and guaranteed renewable” cannot be increased in cost by the carrier, it can be decreased in cost if the occupation class is now better than when originally issued.